Lotus (Christina Aguilera album)

 Lotus is the seventh studio album by American singer-songwriter Christina Aguilera.
 RCA Records released the album on November 9, 2012.
+The album is Aguilera's first effort following her divorce from Jordan Bratman.
 Its music incorporates pop styles with elements of dance-pop and rock in the form of upbeat songs and piano-driven ballads.
 Aguilera described the album as a "rebirth", drawing inspiration from events in her life, her appearance on The Voice, and her divorce.
 The album was recorded at Aguilera's home studio.
 As executive producer, she collaborated with a wide range of producers, including new partners Alex da Kid, Max Martin, Lucas Secon and Tracklacers.

 Upon its release, Lotus received generally mixed reviews from music critics, who were ambivalent towards its lyrics and found its music conventional.
-It debuted at number seven on the US Billboard 200, with first-week sales of 74,000 units.
+It debuted at number seven on the US Billboard 200, with first-week sales of 73,408 units.
 Internationally, the album charted moderately, but obtained higher positions in Canada, Russia, Switzerland, and Venezuela, where it reached the top 10.

 Two singles were released from the album in North America.
 The first single "Your Body" charted within the top 40 of most countries.
 The second one, "Just a Fool", was a duet with fellow The Voice coach Blake Shelton and peaked at number 71 on the Billboard Hot 100.
 "Let There Be Love" was released as a promotional single along with a music video and a letter to her fans in August 2013.
 It topped the US Dance Club Songs chart.